josefberman/FluxSwarm/FIELD_ANIMATIONS_README.md

 - **Y-velocity (vy)** field at each timestep
 - **Pressure (p)** field at each timestep

-These fields are stored in compressed `.npz` format (using float16 for ~50% size reduction).
+These fields are stored in compressed `.npz` format (using float64 for full precision).

 ## How It Works